Premium Diesel That Burns Cleanly And Emits Less NOx

-The best true premium diesel available is HVO renewable diesel, or to give it its full name hydrotreated vegetable oil.
-It is often called green diesel or advanced second-generation biodiesel but, in a way, it is best to think of HVO as ‘racing diesel’.
+The best true premium diesel is HVO renewable diesel, or to give it its full name hydrotreated vegetable oil.
+It is often called green diesel and is an advanced second-generation synthetic fuel but, in a way, it is best to think of HVO as ‘racing diesel’.

 Here we explore what there is to prove this claim in simple terms.

-Although the very first combustion ignition engines used a plant related oil as fuel, the past century has seen nearly all diesel coming from the fractional distillation of crude petroleum.
+Although the very first compression ignition engines used a plant related oil as fuel, the past century has seen nearly all diesel coming from the fractional distillation of crude petroleum.

 This fossil diesel, produced in refineries, is only one of numerous ‘fractions’ that come from crude oil varying as widely as LPG gases down to HGO marine bunker fuel and tar-like bitumen/creosote.